 - 6 Tablespoons salted butter (melted)

 - 1 Tablespoon milk

-In a large bowl, combine the flour, sugar, baking powder, baking soda, pumpkin spice, cinnamon and salt.
+- In a large bowl, combine the flour, sugar, baking powder, baking soda, pumpkin spice, cinnamon and salt.
 Add in the pumpkin, milk and whisked egg.
 Stir just until combined.
-Pour into the prepared pan and then evenly top with the crumb mixture.
+Pour into the prepared pan and then evenly.

-Bake streusel coffee cake for 25-30 minutes, or until a toothpick comes clean.
+- Bake for 25-30 minutes, or until a toothpick comes clean.
 Allow to cool.
 Combine the glaze ingredients in a small bowl and drizzle over the top if desired.